freeradical13/freeradical13.github.io/index.md

 As B and T cells mature in the bone marrow or thymus, respectively, antigen receptors are tested for self-reactivity and destroyed through apoptosis if they would attack host cells.

 Once B or T cells bind to antigens, they start to rapidly reproduce into a group of identical cells called a [clone][] that can match such antigens.
-This process is called [clonal selection][].
+This process is called [clonal selection][] which is part of the [primary immune response][[campbell urry et al 11th pg 961]] and peaks about two weeks after initial antigen recognition.
 A subset of the clone become effector cells which are immediately able to act against antigens.
 Such B cells are called [plasma cells][] and such T cells are called [Helper T cells][] and [Cytotoxic T cells][].
 The remaining, non-effector cells are called [memory cells][].

+If an antigen matching memory cells is seen after initial exposure, the memory cells act as part of the stronger [secondary immune response][campbell urry et al 11th pg 961] and typically peak a few days after infection.

+A response to pathogens in the blood and lymph is called a [humoral immune response][].
+A response to pathogens which doesn't involve antiboies is called a [cell-mediated immune response][] which uses specialized T cells to destroy infected host cells.

 ### Heart